 The green trade agenda can also be pursued through efforts to develop strong, transparent and fair international standards, such as through the ongoing work of the ISO's taskforce on voluntary climate standards, which in 2021 can spur intergovernmental cooperation.
 At the WCO, robust proposals in 2021 for negotiations to green trade classifications as well as capacity building for customs authorities to administer environmental controls at the border will be vital to improved monitoring and management of trade flows in both green goods and environmentally harmful goods.

 Figure 9.
-Opportunities for environment and trade in 2021: Sample of key international processes
+Opportunities for environment and trade in 2021: Sample of key international processes among like-minded countries or 'coalitions of the willing.'

-4.2.2 Plurilateral opportunities
+4.2.2.
+Plurilateral opportunities